koor-tech/koor/design/ceph/object/zone.md

-# Rook Ceph Object Zone
+# Koor Object Zone

 ## Prerequisites

-A Rook Ceph cluster.
+A Koor cluster.
 Ideally a ceph-object-realm and a ceph-object-zone-group resource would have been started up already.

 ## Ceph Object Zone Walkthrough